Client: Navajo Nation and New Mexico Arts TIME project

 David Thomas, assistant

-Most recently exhibited as part of the 2012 New Mexico Art in Public Places TIME (Temporary Installations Made for the Environment) program, wind-driven Storm King lit up the area on top of a reclaimed coal mine on the Navajo Nation.
+Most recently exhibited as part of the 2012 New Mexico Art in Public Places TIME (Temporary Installations Made for the Environment) program, kinetic wind-driven Storm King lit up the area on top of a reclaimed coal mine on the Navajo Nation.
 Designed to make the invisible visible, Storm King was built to produce electricity, which powers LED lights to illuminate the sculpture.
 Working with the three natural laws of gravity, centrifugal force, and lift, the sculpture creates its own wind-generated electricity and is able to withstand wind speeds up to 85 mph.

 Each year, the NM Arts in Public Places program partners with a local arts community to commission up to ten temporary, visually engaging, conceptually rich, site specific art works for a short-term exhibition.
 Artists are challenged to create environmental pieces that inspire, question, and engage, the citizens of and visitors to the host community.
 In 2012, the arts community chosen was the Navajo Nation.